 - 9. In the Mixer Input column labeled "WavOut 1/2," click on each fader handle and drag it up to the 0dB setting.
 Also, deactivate (uncheck) each WavOut 1/2 mute box to unmute the channels.
 This will allow us, once we've recorded into a music software program, to hear those software outputs upon playback. - 10.
-Using the scroll bar at the bottom of the control panel, scroll to the right until you see the column labeled " $H/W \ln 1/2$."
-Test mic #1, and you should see an indication in the left meter, which represents signal levels from the Delta analog input 1.
-Test mic #2, and you should see an indication in the right meter, which represents signal levels from Delta hardware input 2. - 11.
-You want to be seeing a good level on the input meters, about -6dB to -3dB in the loudest parts (this is playing it a safe because you don't want to hit 0dB and "clip" the signal).
-These are the levels at which the signals will be recorded.
-If your signal is too hot, i.e, clipping in the red, then go into the Variable Signal Level section of the Delta control Panel's "Hardware Settings" page and raise the input line level setting to a higher setting.
-If your signal doesn't seem hot enough, lower the input line level setting to a lower setting, i.e. Consumer or -10. - 12.
-Now let's set the levels at which you will monitor both microphones while recording.
-These are not to be confused with the levels that are recorded by the software these levels are merely monitor levels that appear in the mixer outputs (in this case at Delta 1010LT analog outs 1 & 2).
+Using the scroll bar at the bottom of the control panel, scroll to the right until you see the column labeled "H/W In 1/2."
+Strum the guitar, and you should see an indication in the left meter, which represents signal levels from the Delta analog input 1.
+Test the mic, and you should see an indication in the right meter, which represents signal levels from Delta hardware input 2. - 11.
+Adjust the gain on the pre-amp so that you're seeing a good level on the input meters, about -6dB to -3dB in the loudest parts (this is playing it a safe because you don't want to hit 0dB and "clip" the signal).
+Make similar adjustments for the microphone, using the right fader.
+These are the levels at which the signals will be recorded. - 12.
+Now let's set the levels at which you will monitor the mic and guitar while recording.
+These are not to be confused with the levels that are recorded by the software these levels are merely monitor levels that appear in the mixer outputs (in this case at Delta 410 analog outs 1 & 2).
 Click on the left fader handle of H/W In 1/2, and drag it about halfway up.
-Test mic #1.
+Strum the guitar.
 If it's not loud enough, bring it up all of the way.
 If it is still not loud enough, you will have to raise the listening level of your sound system.
-Make similar adjustments for microphone #2, using the right fader.
-You may want to set the pan position to suit your needs. - 13.
-Now fine-tune your monitor levels.
-Sing and otherwise test the microphones, adjusting your listening levels using the H/W In 1/2 faders so that you have a comfortable blend of mic levels.
+Make similar adjustments for the microphone, using the right fader.
+You may want to set the pan position to suit your needs.

+13. Now fine-tune your monitor levels.
+Sing and play guitar, adjusting your listening levels using the H/W In 1/2 faders so that you have a comfortable blend of guitar and mic levels.